 In this tutorial our guest Commercial Digital Retoucher Peter Worthington will walk us through his workflow and share the most effective ways of handling layers in your master files as you progress with a retouching job.

 Peter is currently based out of Toronto, Canada.
 He’s been working commercially in the industry for over 12 years in Australia and Canada serving the global market.
 With a qualified background in commercial photography, he has worked with some of the elite award winning photographers in Sydney including Andreas Smetana, Geoff Lung and Petrina Hicks.
-For the last 6 years Peter has been working full time for international advertising agencies Saatchi & Saatchi and M&C Saatchi, NYC.
+For the last 6 years Peter has been working full time for international advertising agencies and M&C Saatchi, NYC:

-Part III can be found here: The Importance of Layer Organization in Product Retouching – Part III.
+Part III: The Importance of Layer Organization in Product Retouching – Part III

-Part IV can be found here: The Importance of Layer Organization in Product Retouching – Part IV.
+Part IV: The Importance of Layer Organization in Product Retouching – Part IV

 The importance of doing so could make all the difference in meeting your deadline, pleasing the client, and building successful business relationships to acquire regular work and income.
 You could save a lot of time and stress when the client is standing over you, with the deadline looming, if you get yourself organized in advance.